 It is a well-designed tool that covers all your language needs.
 The layout is simple and delightful.

 Lessons are not confused or irrelevant.
-In contrast, it highlights building on what the user already knows.
-The design makes it easier for users to move ahead by avoiding too much of a tiresome typing process.
+In contrast, it highlights the importance of building on what the user already knows.
+The design makes it easier for users to move forward by avoiding a tiresome typing process.

 It has an appealing User Experience (UX) and an easy-to-use interface (UI).
 The modern, innovative, and minimal design makes the experience engaging and tempting.